-Dr. Baldwin and the dental care team understand the fear and anxiety that many people face when it comes to attending to their oral health.
+Dr. Jason Baldwin and the dental care team understand the fear and anxiety that many people face when it comes to attending to their oral health.
 We work with patients to try to identify the root cause of their dental fear or to establish ways to relax and feel calm when visiting with us.
 Our Truckee dentist office is designed with this in mind and radiates a spa-like atmosphere that will have you asking if you opened the right door when you walk in!

 Dental Sedation in Truckee, CA

 We offer many techniques and tips for your comfort as well as sedation options for complete relaxation- and no memory afterward.

 Topical & Local Anesthetics

 We begin with a topical solution that pre-numbs the injection area.
 Then the local anesthesia is used to completely numb the area being treated.
 This temporarily blocks feeling to the nerve and should last one to two hours or longer.